atla5/organon/README.md

 # roadmap
-description of lib-re purpose, goals, and ongoing projects.
+Guide, wiki, scripts, and resources for use in the digization and description of printed materials.

 ## Purpose ##